vidigami/backbone-orm-website/README.md

 Introduction
 ============

-The Vidigami corporate website project.
+The backbone-orm-website project.
 It uses Jade and Stylus to generate a static website.

 Application Architecture
 =======